LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/loops/studio.rst.txt

 If the shuttle gets hijacked by space pirates, the astronauts can activate a self-destruct sequence to provide some drama for the viewers at home.

-In order to prevent a rogue ‘naut from activating the code, it takes **two** crew members to begin the countdown.
+In order to prevent a rogue astronaut from activating the code, it takes **two** crew members to begin the countdown.
 Each person must enter a different code, after which the computer will ‘zip’ them together before overloading the engines.

 4. Construct a ``for`` loop that combines two strings together, alternating the characters from each source.
     | *Examples:*